kevinsqi/react-calendar-heatmap/README.md

 import CalendarHeatmap from 'react-calendar-heatmap';
 ```

 Import styles.
-You can directly import from the module, which requires a CSS loader (set up by default in create-react-app):
+You can directly import from the module, which requires a CSS loader:

 ```javascript
 import 'react-calendar-heatmap/dist/styles.css';
 ```

+A CSS loader is included by default in create-react-app.
 If you don't have a CSS loader, you can simply [copy the stylesheet](src/styles.css) into a file in your project and import it instead.

 To show a basic heatmap from January 1st to April 1st: